ki-lang/ki/ROADMAP.md

 Feature todo list in order:

 ```
-- cli option --def
-- add \0 to string data
-- c"c-string-constants"
 - declare functions for classes/structs from other libraries
-- add a message to your errors

 - trait generic types
 - function generic types